dmoreland117/Flutter-Contacts/README.md

 # Flutter Contacts App

-A verry simple contacts app with a mobile and tablet version with dark and light mode. this is also my first sort of working flutter projects
+A verry simple contacts app with a mobile and tablet version with dark and light mode. this is also my first sort of working flutter projects. im also still learning how github works

 ## TODOS:
 * finish the add contacts page